jgm/doctemplates/README.md

 |----------------------|------------|
 ```

-Currently the following filters are predefined:
+Currently the following pipes are predefined:

 - `pairs`:  Converts a map or array to an array of maps,
   each with `key` and `value` fields.
 If the original